hithere-at/BRUHbot/README.md

 3. [Git.](https://git-scm.com/)

 **NOTE:**
-- Issues are accepted in English or Indonesian.
+- Issues are accepted in English and Indonesian.
 - Before sending an issue, make sure to check if the issue has been reported.
 Any issues that are duplicates will be ignored